angular/angular/adev/src/content/guide/routing/common-router-tasks.md

 # Common Routing Tasks

-This topic describes how to implement many of the common tasks associated with adding the Angular router to your application.
+This guide describes how to implement many of the common tasks associated with adding the Angular router to your application.

 ## Generate an application with routing enabled